rackerlabs/support-how-to/content/how-to/general/sjc2-data-center-relocation-colocation-customer-faq/index.md

 consolidation and closure exercises for both Rackspace and legacy Datapipe data centers.
 The migration team can provide guidance and advice on all aspects of the move.
-We have created a *Colocation Migration Guide* based on the experience of the migration team for those customers who do not have any experience with cabinet migration.
+We have created a *Colocation Migration Guide* based on the experience of the migration team.
 Reach out to your Customer Success Manager to request a copy of the guide.

 ### What support does Rackspace provide for the move?